 Faust and C.G.
 Jung – What holds the world together at its core

 Goethe and C.G.
 Jung “Faust I”, the Germans’ favorite drama is about a scholar who wants the impossible, who wants to know what keeps the world together at heart.
 Goethe’s Faust failed on this worldly question, which ultimately leads either straight to Augustine’s heaven or Dante’s hell.
-Therfore Faust needed and accepted diabolical assistance.
+Therefore Faust needed and accepted diabolical assistance.
 But … Continue reading

 “The Monk by the Sea” – infinity and mortality